Maths mission statement

 - Know that maths is vital in everyday life.

 Pupils have maths lessons every day.
-Three times a week pupil also have ‘maths meetings’.
-These are short sessions where we revisit some of the strands not currently being taught to help make sure the skills and knowledge is not forgotten.
+Pupils also have ‘maths meetings’ during the week, these are short sessions where we revisit some of the strands not currently being taught to help make sure the skills and knowledge is not forgotten.
 These sessions generally involve talking about maths, sharing ideas, solving problems and remembering how maths links together.
 Often number and word sentences are written down but this is not the main focus of these sessions.

-Pupils also have the chance to develop and improve their own Times Tables skills through Times Tables Rock stars.
+Pupils also have the chance to develop and improve their own Times Tables skills through tools such as Times Tables Rock stars.